rucinskimaciej/tapsterbot/README.md

 1. astro - (tag: vAstro) - The base version of the project, with calibrations workflows and assets.
 Done.
 2. bb8 - (tag: vBb8) - Verson with documentation and CURL commands.
 Done.
 3. c3po - (tag: vC3po) - Version with a client (written in Python) to use to drive the bot.
 Done.
-4. chappie - Version with Robot Framework keywords to use to drive the bot.
+4. chappie - (tag: vChappie) - Version with Robot Framework keywords to use to drive the bot.
 Improved Python client.
 Cleaner files tree.
-Started.